-Best Investment Sites for Small-Cap Investors - Cabot Wealth Network
+Best Investment Sites for Small-Cap Investors

 For really quick and efficient stock monitoring, you can’t beat a web-based watch list.
 Your online broker will have a tool for this.
 But the option I use the most is the “Portfolio” tool from Google Finance.
 The key when setting up your watch list is to enter the date, the price of the stock on that date and a theoretical number of shares, so you’ll have a cost basis.
 I always use $1,000 as the theoretical position size.
 Just divide $1,000 by the share price, and you’ll get the number of shares.
 Enter that (you can enter the fractional amount for precision) and you’re good to go.
 Break up your watch lists by theme, market cap or whatever seems to make sense to you.
 As time goes by, be sure to cull the “losers” that you’ve lost interest in.
 And you can probably delete the “winners” too since you’ve likely bought them!

-Hopefully, I’ve presented a few resources and/or processes here that are new to you and which can help you find and research small cap stocks.
+Hopefully, I’ve presented a few resources and/or processes here that are new to you and which can help you find the best investment sites and research small-cap stocks.

-Another option is to forget everything I just wrote and use the best single website there is for small cap stocks.
+Another option is to forget everything I just wrote and use the best single website there is for small-cap stocks.
 That is the website for Cabot Small-Cap Confidential!
 I do all the legwork for you and tell you what the company does, why it’s different from the competition, how well it’s doing, what the risks are and how much upside the stock has.
 If you have a question on a stock I follow, or any other stock for that matter, you just email me and I’ll answer your questions.
 All for less than the price of a daily latte!

 So if you prefer to skip the digging and research and just want to know the details on the best small-cap stocks in the market, consider a subscription to Cabot Small-Cap Confidential today.
-The average performance of all open positions is well ahead of the small-cap index over the same timeframe.
+The average performance of all open positions is light years ahead of the small-cap index over the same timeframe.
 And I have a list of additional candidates that have a good chance of beating the market in the years ahead.

+Do you have any investment sites you recommend?
+Leave a comment below.

 Stocks That Can Make You RICH

-Tyler Laundon is chief analyst of Cabot Small-Cap Confidential.
+Tyler Laundon is chief analyst of Cabot Small-Cap Confidential and Cabot Early Opportunities.
 The circulation of Small-Cap Confidential is strictly limited because the undiscovered stocks with sky-high-potential that Tyler recommends are often low-priced and thinly traded.
 Don’t share these recommendations!Learn More

-Note: *This post was originally published in 2017 and is periodically updated.